wurmlab/genomicscourse/2020/practicals/population_genetics/map_call.md

 * What is the meaning of the `-1` and `-2` parameters?

 The command produced a SAM file (Sequence Alignment/Map file), which is the standard file used to store sequence alignments.
 Have a quick look at the file using `less`.
 The file includes a header (lines starting with the `@` symbol), and a line for every read aligned to the reference assembly.
-For each read, we are given a mapping quality values, the position of both pairs, the actual sequence and its quality by base pair, and a series of flags with additional measures of mapping quality.
+For each read, we are given a mapping quality value, the position of both pairs, the actual sequence and its quality by base pair, and a series of flags with additional measures of mapping quality.

 We now need to run `bowtie2` for all the other samples.
-We could do this by typing the same command another 13 times (changing the sample name), or we can use the `GNU parallel` tool, which allows to run the same command on several samples at once:
+We could do this by typing the same command another 13 times (changing the sample name), or we can use the `GNU parallel` tool, which allows you to run the same command on several samples at once:

 ```bash
 # Create a file with all sample names